 For a list of inadmissible works please refer to point 8 of the Terms & Conditions.

 In order to enter the competition, all entrants shall complete an online application form at https://www.derwent-artprize.com/online-entry/ (the “Entry Form”) and follow all directions therein.
 All images uploaded for the purposes of completing the entry process shall not be manipulated or otherwise artificially or digitally enhanced by the Artist.

 The judges shall be appointed by the Company in such number and of such qualification as it sees fit at its sole discretion.
 The Judges’ decision shall be final and no correspondence will be entered into.
 All works will be judged anonymously and there will be no segregation by country, genre or style etc.

 All selected artists will be contacted after the selection with full delivery details and dates.
 The delivery of the work to and from the exhibition is the responsibility of the artists.
-All work should be delivered unwrapped, when delivering in person.
+When delivering in person the work should be delivered unwrapped.
 Framing or mounting of works, if required for exhibition, is also the responsibility of the artist and must be carried out prior to delivery.
 Works not requiring framing or mounting must be suitably protected to avoid damage in transit and clear indication should be given as to how the work could be presented.
 A full list of recommended carriers will be available for artists selected for exhibition.